Miao Wei: Career

 In September 1997 the central government transferred Miao to the government-owned Dongfeng Motor Corporation to lead its turnaround effort.
 Then China's second-biggest carmaker, Dongfeng had 120,000 employees and lost over 500 million yuan in 1998.
 Miao implemented radical reforms at Dongfeng, adopting Western management methodology and establishing alliances with foreign carmakers Nissan and PSA Peugeot Citroën.
 The company turned a profit within two years, and by 2003 its profits had rocketed to 6.1 billion yuan.
 In 2004 BusinessWeek nominated Miao Wei as a "Star of Asia" for "transform[ing] Dongfeng from an almost bankrupt military truck maker into a profitable manufacturer of both trucks and passenger cars."

 In May 2005 Miao Wei was appointed the Communist Party Chief of Wuhan, capital of Hubei province and where Dongfeng is headquartered.
 He was also made a member of the Hubei Provincial Committee of the Communist Party.

 In March 2008 Miao was transferred to the central government to serve as Vice Minister of Industry and Information Technology, and was promoted to Minister in December 2010, replacing Li Yizhong.

-Miao was an alternate member of the 17th Central Committee of the Chinese Communist Party, and is a full member of the 18th Central Committee.
+Miao was an alternate of the 17th Central Committee of the Chinese Communist Party, and is a full member of the 18th Central Committee.